Fair Days in Oughterard

 The fish came fresh in timber boxes

 The other great market occasion was the Wool Market held in October.
-Seán O Farrell, Tommie Mallon’s uncle operated the Weigh Bridge at the square where he weighed the carts of wool.
+Seán O Farrell, Tommy Mallon’s uncle operated the Weighbridge at the square where he weighed the carts of wool.
 Keoghs and Joyces of Leenane were the local wool buyers.
 A relation Of D.H.
 Joyce saw the value of such a weighbridge when he purchased it in 1700s.
-Tommie Mallon’s grandmother Sarah Joyce married Thomas Farrell and he took over the weighbridge in the 1800s and the Farrell family ran the business of weighing farmers’ produce.
+Tommy Mallon’s grandmother Sarah Joyce married Thomas Farrell and he took over the weighbridge in the 1800s and the Farrell family ran the business of weighing farmers’ produce.

 Oughterard and District Tourist and Development Association